Manishatds/Tailori-Plugin/README.md

 ---------------------------------------------------------------------------

 ### `SpecificDetails()`
-To show specific details of an detail pass id as parameter.
+To show specific details of a part, pass id as the parameter.
 This function will give you an array of name and id.

 ```js
 obj.SpecificRender(id);